jkominek/fdbfs/README.md

 # compiling

-ensure you have the foundationdb client library, and protobuf-c available for pkg-config to find.
+ensure you have the foundationdb client library, and protobuf available for pkg-config to find.

-run make.
+run make. cross your fingers.